Budapest weekend itinerary: 2 days done right

 Take metro M1 from Vörösmarty tér to Széchenyi station.
 The Széchenyi Baths are Budapest’s most famous: three outdoor pools, indoor pools, steam rooms and the grand yellow neo-baroque building.
 A day ticket runs 9,900–13,900 HUF (€25–35).
 Allow 2.5–3 hours.
 Book your Széchenyi ticket online to avoid queues that can reach 45–60 minutes in summer.

-While you are in the area, the park around Vajdahunyad Castle and Heroes’ Square (Hősök tere) makes a pleasant evening stroll.
+While you are in the area, the City Park around Vajdahunyad Castle and Heroes’ Square (Hősök tere) makes a pleasant evening stroll.
 The castle is free to walk around; the Museum of Agriculture inside costs extra.
-Heroes’ Square is one of Budapest’s grandest public spaces and completely free.
+Heroes’ Square is one of Budapest’s grandest public spaces and completely free — the Heroes’ Square and City Park guide covers both in more depth if you have an extra 30 minutes.

 Evening: Danube cruise and dinner (19:30–23:00)